RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 needs an idle thread and interrupt stack for example.

-The default scheduler for SMP applications supports up to 32 processors and is a global fixed priority scheduler, see also :ref:`Configuring Clustered Schedulers`.
+The default scheduler for SMP applications supports up to 32 processors and is a global fixed priority scheduler, see also :ref:`ConfigurationSchedulersClustered`.

 The following compile-time test can be used to check if the SMP support is available or not.